-This procedure assumes that Web Agents Documentation is in centralized configuration mode.
+This procedure assumes the Web Agent is in centralized configuration mode.
 Property names are provided for local configuration mode.

-- 1. In the AM admin UI, go to Realms > Realm Name > Applications > Agents > Web > Agent Name > Global > Audit. - 2.
-In Audit Access Types, select the type of messages to log.
-For example, select LOG\ALL to log access allowed and access denied events. - 3.
+1. In the AM admin UI, go to Realms > Realm Name > Applications > Agents > Web > Agent Name > Global > Audit.

+- 2. In Audit Access Types, select the type of messages to log.
+For example, select LOG_ALL to log access allowed and access denied events. - 3.
 In Audit Log Location, select whether to write the audit logs locally to the agent installation (LOCAL), remotely to AM (REMOTE), or to both places (ALL).
 For example, keep REMOTE to log audit events to the AM instances. - 4.
 In Local Audit Log Rotation Size, specify the maximum size, in bytes, of the audit log files.